What To Do When Your Child Gets In Trouble At School

 Help!
-My child’s teacher has requested a conference!
+My child’s teacher has requested a parent-teacher conference!

 The truth is that conferences can be hard on both the parent and the teacher.
-Think about it – here are two adults (both authority figures) who may have never spoken before thrust into a conversation about a child who they might have very different experiences with.
+Think about it: here are two adults (both authority figures) who may have never spoken before thrust into a conversation about a child they might have very different experiences with.

 Here are some tips to make a conference more conversational and less confrontational.

 - If possible, be visible at your child’s school.
 Be at open house.
 Volunteer when you can.
 Introduce yourself to teachers, administrators, and office staff.
 (This isn’t the same as being a “helicopter parent;” it simply means don’t let the first time you communicate with school staff be when there is a problem.
 Trust me, this makes all the difference in the world.)

 - Remember, the goal is for your child to excel at school, not for you to win an argument.

 Before the conference:

 - Inform your child that their teacher has requested a conference and ask them what they think the teacher wants to talk about.

 - Be careful with drawing any conclusions at this point.
 You’ve only heard one side of the story.

 - Be on time or call and reschedule the conference.